-The better way to lower your cash out-of-pocket, if it can be negotiated in this current seller’s market, is to ask the seller to pay some or all of the closing costs.
+The better way to lower your cash out-of-pocket is to ask the seller to pay some or all of the closing costs.
+This is the case only if it can be negotiated in this current seller’s market.
 However, this usually requires a higher offer price.
 For example:

 • Asking price of $650,000.